battistabiggio/battistabiggio.github.io/_pages/about.md

 Cybernetics Society), and of the Italian Group of Italian Researchers in Pattern Recognition (GIRPR/CVPL), affiliated to the International Association for Pattern Recognition.
-Since January 2017, he has been nominated chair of the IAPR Technical Committee 1 on Statistical Pattern Recognition Techniques.
-He is Associate Editor of Elsevier Pattern Recognition, IEEE Trans. on Neural Networks and Learning Systems, and the IEEE Computational Intelligence Magazine.
+He was chair of the
+IAPR Technical Committee 1 on Statistical Pattern Recognition Techniques (2017-2020), and Associate Editor of
+IEEE Trans. on Neural Networks and Learning Systems, IEEE Computational Intelligence Magazine, and Int'l Journal of Machine Learning and Cybernetics.
+He is currently Associate Editor of the Elsevier Pattern Recognition journal.

 He has co-chaired and organized DLS (2020, 2019), AISec (2019, 2018, 2017), and S+SSPR (2020, 2018, 2016).